jiakaiBot/deCloudflare/subfiles/cloudflared/top/2019-switchch.md

-## How many % of top 1000 .ch domain names(XXXXXXX) are using Cloudflare?
+## How many % of top 1000 .ch domain names(2019) are using Cloudflare?

 - [SWITCH open data](https://www.switch.ch/open-data/)
 ```